IMSA's Culture of Civil Rights Violations

 Pregnant Students Policy IMSA allegedly violated Title IX for over thirty years with a policy that required women and girls to sign special waivers.
 Students who became pregnant were threatened with constructive expulsion.
 IMSA board members voted for this policy over and over again, raising questions about their dedication to respecting the rights of children.

-IMSA is the last public school in Illinois turning away children who use a wheelchairIMSA admits that it provides no services pursuant to Section 504 or IDEA to any student.
+IMSA is the last public school in Illinois effectively turning away children who use a wheelchairIMSA admitted that while it was a recipient of federal funds, it provided no services pursuant to Section 504 or IDEA to any student.
 Highly selective schools typically report an enrollment of 3%-9% students with disabilities, not zero.

-Admissions personnel may engage in discriminatory conductIMSA admissions personnel appear to engage in the prohibited practice of “counseling out” children with disabilities.
+Admissions personnel may engage in discriminatory conductIMSA admissions personnel appear to engage in the practice of “counseling out” children with disabilities.
 Admissions must not discourage children with disabilities from applying or enrolling.
+It is unethical and can be unlawful.

 IMSA demonstrates “hostility” to programming for children with disabilitiesAn analysis conducted by the U.S. Department of Education's contracted experts found that IMSA demonstrated some hostility to programming required for children with disabilities.
 IMSA did not adequately act to rectify this finding, as it still had no children officially receiving any services several years later.

-IMSA engages in racial profiling schemes IMSA administrators, as public employees of the State of Illinois, appear to engage in coordinated schemes to racially profile children under the color of law, possibly doing so as an illegitimate means to inflate minority performance metrics.
-Here we see an email about a priority-enrollment scheme.
+IMSA's director is openly involved in racial profiling schemes IMSA administrators, as public employees of the State of Illinois, appear to engage in coordinated schemes to racially profile children under the color of law, possibly doing so as an illegitimate means to inflate minority performance metrics.
+Here we see an email showing that the director was involved in the SRELO priority-enrollment scheme.
 No other school in Illinois has such a system of priority schemes.
-Instead of engaging with the hard work of DEI, IMSA may be violating the constitutional rights of children to create the perception that equity gaps have been narrowed.
-There is never a benign justification for a public employee to engage in racial profiling.
-Public employees may not consider the race of children in public schools when performing their job duties.

 The State Board does not supervise IMSAThe Illinois State Board of Education has not been supervising IMSA to ensure that children are offered an appropriate education.
-This may compromise the integrity of reporting and assurances made by the State of Illinois in the receipt of IDEA Part B assistance.
+The State Board of Education is responsible for ensuring that all students are offered an appropriate public education.
+Students and parents can decline to receive such an education, but it must be offered.

 IMSA's principal may have treated children differently on the basis of raceOn page two of this report, IMSA's former principal appears to discuss treating “CLED” students differently in the delivery of an educational program.
 “CLED” is partly a racial classification.